 Women’s sexual desire and arousal fluctuate throughout the lifespan, but sudden or unexplained changes may signal a medical condition.
 The medical term for this is female sexual arousal and interest disorder (FSIAD).

-A variety of causes can affect a woman’s ability to feel arousal or orgasm, from physical to emotional to psychological.
+A variety of causes can affect a woman’s ability to feel arousal or orgasm, from physical to emotional to psychological – These data are the outcome of the portal team’s investigations https://sexysexstory.com.
 FSIAD can happen from things like long rides on a bike that compress or stretch the nerves in the pelvic area, or over-stimulation with vibrators.
 It can also be a side effect from certain medications, including those used for high blood pressure and depression, which reduce libido and interfere with arousal.